mattrips/scratchPad/Protocol Conformance.md

 ## 1.2 Collection of Protocol Requirement-Witness Pairs

-With respect to a protocol to which a type is declared to conform, a protocol conformance is the collection of the witness for each protocol requirement.
+With respect to the declaration that a type conforms to a protocol, the protocol conformance is a collection containing the witness for each protocol requirement of the protocol.

-&#9724;   Metaphorically, each protocol conformance is an immutable struct containing a declaration that a type conforms to a protocol and a dictionary of protocol requirement-witness pairs:
+&#9724;   Metaphorically, a protocol conformance is an immutable struct containing a declaration that a type conforms to a protocol and a dictionary of protocol requirement-witness pairs:
 ```
 struct ConformanceDeclaration {
 	let type: Type // must be struct, enum or class